ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.3.md

 The application goes through an approval process where admin specifies the customer group and sales representative for the new company account.
-Finally, the invitation link is sent back to the applier to finish the registration process and give them access to the Customer Portal.
+Finally, the invitation link is sent back to the applicant to finish the registration process and give them access to the Customer Portal.

 ![Company self-registration](img/4.3_self_registration.png)

-#### Customization of an approval process
+#### Customization of approval process

 You can now customize the approval process for company self-registration.
 By adding additional steps and options, you can build a process that perfectly meets your business needs.